The Disc-structure space: -categorical preliminaries

 \begin{rem} Associative algebras are closely related to monoid objects in the sense of \cref{sec:cat-objects}: for a category $\cC$ with finite products, equipped with the cartesian monoidal structure (see \cref{ex:cartesian-structure}), we have an equivalence of $\infty$-categories $\Ass(\cC^\times)\simeq\Mon(\cC)$ \cite[2.4.2.5]{LurieHA}. \end{rem}

 \begin{rem} Lurie uses different models for the $\infty$-categories of associative algebras and bimodules in a monoidal $\infty$-category $\cC$ (using the equivalent point of view on monoidal structures mentioned in \cref{rem:lurie-model-oo-cat}), but these turn out to be equivalent to $\Ass(\cC)$ and $\Bimod(\cC)$ as defined above.
-For $\Ass(\cC)$ this is proved as \cite[4.1.3.19]{LurieHA} and for $\Bimod(\cC)$ it follows from an extension of that argument, but we will not need this comparison in this work. \end{rem} The following lemma of Haugseng on free $(A,B)$-bimodules will be important later:
+For $\Ass(\cC)$ this is proved as \cite[4.1.3.19]{LurieHA} and for $\Bimod(\cC)$ it follows from an extension of that argument, or from \cref{rem:other-model-morita} below. \end{rem}